Background – Purpose of the Project

 Our customer supplies video capture systems to theme parks.

-Eccel were asked to develop an interactive gaming table that could be installed in malls.
+Eccel were asked to develop an interactive gaming tablet that could be installed in malls.

 Each unit would contain games that challenged children in a variety of ways, with waypoints around the system.
 Interactivity was central to the development, with children being encouraged to play against each other, or beat scores from their previous visits.
 The system would also be required to provide real-time instructions and messages with instant performance feedback to live leaderboards.